thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

+- spark.yarn.executor.memoryOverhead is deprecated!!!!
+	-  changed to `spark.executor.memoryOverhead`, which is common for YARN and Kubernetes
 ## What is a VM?
 - is no different than any physical computer
 - it has cpu, mem, disks and nw-ing capability